wouterpeyrot/DDxPRS/README.md

 * **K:** a vector with lifetime population prevalence for each disorder, e.g. c(dis1=0.01,dis2=0.02,dis3=0.16).

 * **crosstrait_cor.prs:** a dataframe of correlations between the case-control PRS.
 This should be estimated based on the PRS computed in the population reference sample.
-See for illustation the example below.
+For illustation, see the example below.

 * **crosstrait_rg:** a dataframe with the genetic correlations between the disorders considers.
 Genetic correlations can be assessed with cross-trait LD score regression, available at https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation

 * **clinical.prior:** a vector with the clinical prior probabilities for the diagnostic categories specified in *liab.configuration* (see below), e.g. c(cat1=0.25,cat2=0.25,cat3=0.25,cat4=0.25).
 Note that the prior probabilities should add up to exactly 1.

-* **liab.configuration:** a dataframe linking the configurations of liabilities to the diagnostic categories.
+* **liab.configuration:** a dataframe linking the configurations of liabilities to the diagnostic categories that you aim to predict.
 When considering n disorders, there exist 2^n possible configurations of liabilities (above or below the liability threshold for each disorder) (the number of rows of *liab.configuration*).
 The first n column-names should be the disorder names, and the next colums should have the name *diagnostic.category*, e.g. colnames: c("dis1","dis2","dis3","diagnostic.category").
-See for illustation the example below.
+For illustation, see the example below.